coveo/source.coveo.com/_posts/2021-06-21-UI-testing-booster-pack.md

 The first step to find out what needs to be tested is to understand how the component behaves.
 The best way to do that is usually to interact with the component in a demo environment.
 To start out, look at the initial state, that is what is first being rendered.
 Once you know what the initial state is, you need to find every way you can make this initial state change into a derived state.
 From each of those derived state, if the component behaves exactly the same way compared to the initial state, you have found all the behaviours.
 On the contrary, if from a derived state the component behaves differently, you have identified new behaviours that will also need to be tested.

-After looking at what's initialy rendered and clicking on the available buttons, we can assume that there are 5-6 behaviours depending on how we choose to split them.
+After looking at what's initially rendered and clicking on the available buttons, we can assume that there are 5-6 behaviours depending on how we choose to split them.
 Don't forget that the initial state is in itself a behaviour.

 - It displays a count of zero at the start and an "edit" button
 - When clicking on "edit" button